rearl89/teckdb/README.md

 Features still to add:
 -"How many anodes will you be testing?" with a number dropdown to select how many anode test inputs show up on screeen for quicker use, rather than adding an anode one by one (maybe make it an alert?)
 The only problem would be that in the app is coded to refresh after submitting new test results to the DB, so it would popup again when not being needed.
+-An option to import to a trest traveler to print out -A search feature?